-- In order to benefit from external stakeholders' expertise, and to develop sustainable relationships which underpin work-based learning, CAD has an advisory committee (the CAC), for which there is a dedicated Policy and a mandate.
-During the interviews, the Panel learned that CAC is currently being reformed by CAD, to further reflect the range of disciplinary expertise that is relevant to CAD programmes.
-CAC's feedback is aligned with a range of review and evaluation activities, and the Panel was able to identify how the programme has benefitted from external expertise.
+- In order to benefit from external stakeholders' expertise, and to develop sustainable relationships which underpin work-based learning, CAD has an advisory committee (the CAC), for which there is a dedicated Policy for College Advisory Committees and a mandate.
+During the site visit, the Panel learned that CAC is currently being reformed by CAD, to further reflect the range of disciplinary expertise that is relevant to CAD programmes.
+CAC's feedback is aligned with a range of review and evaluation activities, and the Panel was able to identify how the programme has benefitted from external expertise, such as the introduction of relevant extra-curricular activities as part of curriculum revision in 2017.
 Moreover, during interviews with CAC members, they stressed on how they should support the programme by providing linkages to the industry and RUW's efforts to maintain programmes' relevancy, such as being invited as guest speakers to share their experience in the field of design.
 The Panel acknowledges that the CAC feedback is utilised in informing the development of CAD programmes. - During the extension visit, the Panel was provided with a Feasibility Study, conducted by an external party for CAD programmes in December 2022.
-The Study concludes that 5% to 30% growth is expected in the IDN sector in the next five years.
-Moreover, there is evidence that CAD developed a plan for the market study to take place every four years, being the next one scheduled for the academic year 2025-2026.
+The Study concludes that 5% to 30% growth is expected in this sector in the next five years.
+Moreover, there is evidence that CAD developed a plan for the market study to happen every four years, being the next one scheduled for the academic year 2025-2026.